MikeBazMSFT/CourseSupport/AzureCourseTakeaways.md

 * In many classes, especially the developer-related ones, there's been a lot of interest in learning Python.
 Christopher Harrison and Susan Ibach have done a set of great tutorial videos:
   * [Learn To Program with Python](https://aka.ms/IntroToProgramming) (14 videos)
   * [Python for Beginners](https://aka.ms/PfB) (44 videos!)
+* The role-based classes generally require an entry level of knowledge around networking such as IP addressing.
+Microsoft Learn has a [Fundamental of computer networking](https://aka.ms/NetworkFundamentals) module that can help with that.

 ## Study Guides